vrtmrz/obsidian-livesync/README.md

 ## When your database looks corrupted or too heavy to replicate to a new device.

-obsidian-livesync changes data treatment of markdown files since 0.1.0
+self-hosted-livesync changes data treatment of markdown files since 0.1.0
 When you are troubled with synchronization, **Please reset local and remote databases**.
 _Note: Without synchronization, your files won't be deleted._